 During this first rainfall, water washes significant levels of pollution off of street surfaces, driveways and curbs straight into storm drains that empty into local rivers, creeks and streams.
-Our job is to learn which urban pollutants are being washed into drains and polluting our environment.
-We then use that information to address the most significant pollutants and teach individuals what each of us can do to protect our local waterways.
+Over the past 10 years, Coastal Watershed Council in partnership with local municipalities has been studying the urban pollutants that are being washed into storms drains and local waters.

 Read the results of past First Flush water quality monitoring events in the reports below.
 To see a full list of CWC water quality reports, visit our Resources page today.

 - 2013 Cities of Santa Cruz & Capitola Report Card

 - 2012 Cities of Santa Cruz & Capitola Report Card